mhfarahani/Venmo_transaction_graph/README.md

 The code updates the graph and its associated median degree each time a new payment is processed.
 The graph only consist of payments with timestamps that are T seconds (defult: 60 seconds) or less from the maximum timestamp that has been processed.

 As new payments come in, edges that were formed between users with payments older than T seconds from the maximum timestamp are evicted.
-For each incoming payment, extract the specified following fields from the JSON response:

-	actor
-	target
-	created_time

-The `created_time` field can be used in lieu of a timestamp.

 **Notes:**